 We all want to make the best of our vacations, and what better way to do it than plan it with Bullet Journal?

 Check out this post to get some Bullet Journal page ideas to preserve the wonderful memories you’ll get from your next vacation.

-How often you forget something at home?
+How often do you forget something at home?
 Or maybe miss some must-see spots?
 Now we don’t want any of these little details to spoil the precious moments of summer traveling, do we!
-For that reason, I share with you here how to prepare for a perfect holiday with the help of your Bullet Journal.

 If you want to check out what spreads I used for my latest Travel Journal, check out the Plan With Me post with my latest Travel Journal setup (and a PWM video).

 There are also some free printables in the Resources Vault to help you speed up the process, so make sure you check those out as well.